 When it comes to Belgium, people often ask which is the better option, Bruges or Ghent?
 The answer is both.
 If you’re looking for a small town with a big city feel, relaxed, modern and hip but still holds on to its historic past but still slightly under the radar, then Ghent is the best option.
 But if you’re looking for that ridiculous small town, fairy tale charm with romantic canals, then Bruges is right for you.
 But you can never go wrong with Ghent with the medieval Gravensteen Castle right in the middle of town and walking along the stunningly beautiful Graslei and Kornelei embankments.

 If ever I hit the jackpot in finding a town with a plethora of beautiful half-timbered houses, then Goslar is the creme of the crop!
-With over 1,800 timber-frame houses, Goslar is as pretty as they come and is without a doubt one of the best cities to visit in Northern Germany.
+With over 1,800 timber-frame houses, Goslar is as pretty as they come and is without a doubt one of the best cities to visit in Northern Germany and makes for the perfect weekend in the Harz Mountains.
 Having gained immense wealth from the local mines, the town prospered and earned its nickname as “the treasure chest of the North”.
 Some of the Goslar’s points of interest include the Old Town Hall, the Glockenspiele as well as the Kaiserpfalz.
 But do get lost down one of the many pretty half-timbered streets once inhabited by miners.
 And when here, don’t forget to visit Wernigerode and Quedlinburg!

 When visiting the island of Rügen in the northern state of Mecklenburg-Western Pomerania, you’ll frequently find adorable thatched-roof cottages known as “Reethaus” scattered across the countryside and along the coastline.
 The smaller the village, the more likely you’ll find these traditional style houses!